 Pea Protein Milk (Ripple): I don’t like the added oil, not to mention the fact that it would be a fairly rare circumstance when I recommend consuming isolated plant proteins.
 And this is basically a liquid formulation of isolated plant protein and oil.
 The original, vanilla and chocolate varieties also all have added sugar.
 I’ve never personally had this milk, but I appreciate the marketing push behind this brand for the general population.
 When given a choice between cow’s milk and this milk, I would recommend this product (and then ask, “have you tried unsweetened almond or cashew milk?”).

 Rice Milk: This used to be what my family drank years ago.
 It was one of the early varieties of plant milks available in our area.
 But there’s a problem here similar to the oat milk.
 With no added sugar this still manages to be a relative sugar bomb.
 In addition, there’s added oil in some of these.
+As if that wasn’t enough, it is a totally unnecessary source of arsenic in the diet.
 I avoid this.

 Soy Milks, Flavored Varieties: Many of these are super high in added sugars.
 I ask my patients to avoid these unless they specifically and clearly are labeled “unsweetened.”
 Chocolate soy milk – just forget it.
 There are, however, some varieties of vanilla that I’ve found that have no added sugar.
 Be careful, though.
 The standard vanilla varieties are very high in added sugar.